New York Fun Facts & Trivia

 Cal Ripken

-Wade Boggs and Cal Ripken Jr. played against each other in Rochester vs. Pawtucket Red Sox, the longest game in baseball history.
+Wade Boggs and Cal Ripken Jr. played against each other in Rochester vs. the Pawtucket Red Sox, the longest game in baseball history.
 The game went a total of 33 innings.

 New York City was the nation’s first capital from 1789 to 1790.
 George Washington was inaugurated as the first U.S. president in the city’s Federal Hall on Wall Street on April 30, 1789.